MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 > [!NOTE]
 > The storage driven capacity model calculation of these thresholds also considers the overflow usage allowed in the storage driven model.
 For example, extra database capacity can be used to cover log and file overuse and extra log capacity can be used to cover file overuse.
 Therefore, overflow usage has been taken into consideration to reduce the number of emails a tenant admin receives.

 These notifications are sent out to tenant admins, Power Platform admins, and Dynamics 365 admins on a weekly basis.
-At this time, there is no option for a customer to opt-out of these notifications or delegate these notifications to someone else.
+At this time, there's no option for a customer to opt-out of these notifications or delegate these notifications to someone else.
 All admins types listed earlier automatically receive these notifications.

-Additionally, there is a notification banner in the Power Platform admin center when a tenant has exceeded storage capacity.
+Additionally, there's a notification banner in the Power Platform admin center when a tenant has exceeded storage capacity.

 The [Universal License Terms for Online Services](https://www.microsoft.com/licensing/terms/product/ForOnlineServices/EAEAS) apply to your organization’s use of the online service, including consumption that exceeds the online service’s documented entitlements or usage limits.

 Your organization must have the right licenses for the storage you use:
-- If you use more than your documented entitlements or usage limits, you must buy additional licenses.
+- If you use more than your documented entitlements or usage limits, you must buy more licenses.
 - If your storage consumption exceeds the documented entitlements or usage limits, we may suspend use of the online service.
 Microsoft provides reasonable notice before suspending your online service.

 ## Example storage capacity scenarios, overage enforcement

 You should be within limits for your entitled capacity for database, log, and file.
 If you have used more capacity than you're entitled to, you should buy more capacity or free up capacity.
-However, if you've overused database, log, or file capacity, review the following scenarios to understand when enforcement is applied.
+However, if you have overused database, log, or file capacity, review the following scenarios to understand when enforcement is applied.

 ### Scenario 1: Database storage is over capacity, overage enforcement